gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

               message="Please provide a valid query e.g. with the following url arguments: " "http://127.0.0.1:4000/api/geoapi/point/distance/?start_lng=8.83546&start_lat=53.071124&end_lng=10.006168&end_lat=53.549926")
 ```

-The `@api.param` is new here and is part of the documentation.
+The `@api.param` is new and is part of the documentation.
 With them Flask-RESTPlus will be able to show the query parameters in the Swagger-UI.
-In the actual try|catch the arguments are accessed via `request.args.get()` and then converted to Geopy Points with which the distance is calculated in km.
+In the actual try/catch the arguments are accessed via `request.args.get()` and then converted to GeoPy points with which the distance is calculated in km.

 (Re)-Start your Server now and start playing around with the new endpoint.
-You'll see very nicely,
-how the Swagger-UI is adapting to the new input variant and how nicely it's usable through the web App.
+You'll notice how the Swagger-UI is adapting to the new input variant and how nicely it's usable through the web app.

-### LinestringLength
+### Length of a linestring

-Our third and last API endpoint for this tutorial will take a GeoJSON LineString object and return the length of it.
+Our last API endpoint will consume a GeoJSON LineString object and return the length of it.
-This is straight forward and similar to the first endpoint, just expecting a LineString object instead of a Polygon:
+This is straight forward and similar to the first endpoint, just expecting a linestring object instead of a polygon:

 ```python
 @api.route('/linestring/length/')